-- i.
-Training was initially conducted related to completion of the Transition Plan; however, OCDD will be providing refresher training and technical assistance to support this process. - j.
-The LGE offices are responsible for review/approval of all Transition Plans - k.
+- k.
 The LGE offices will monitor implementation of Transition Plan.
 Updates will be required by the provider agency to the LGE office on a quarterly basis.
-(More frequently as identified by the LGE office) - 1.
-LGE offices will provide State Office with updates in terms of progress by service providers coming into compliance with regulation and identify any areas/agencies they have concerns about as well as recommendations. - m.
+(More frequently as identified by the LGE office) - I. LGE offices will provide State Office with updates in terms of progress by service providers coming into compliance with regulation and identify any areas/agencies they have concerns about as well as recommendations. - m.
 Any agency identified as possible heightened scrutiny situation will be forwarded to State Office - i.
-OCDD will review information submitted and conduct site visits as appropriate c.
-Phase II sampling methodology
+OCDD will review information submitted and conduct site visits as appropriate